HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/getting_started/features.md

 # DX Compose features

 In this topic, you can find the main scenarios supported by Digital Experience (DX) Compose.
-See the following list of features:
+See the following list of supported features:

 - Apply custom branding using an HTML theme
 - Create a website and manage it with [Site Manager](https://opensource.hcltechsw.com/digital-experience/latest/manage_content/wcm_authoring/inline_editing/){target="_blank"}